UBC-MDS/National_Collision_DB_Group407/doc/final_report.md

 As a whole we believe there are further improvements that can be made in future iterations of this project.
 Firstly, we believe that using more data from previous years can help us better learn the temporal relationships and seasonality which may be present.
+Alternatively, we could also seek for improvements by targeting the data imbalance issue as mentioned in this article(<span class="citeproc-not-found" data-reference-id="how">**???**</span>
+to handle imbalanced classes in machine learning\_2020).
 Furthermore, our current analysis was not implemented with hyper-parameter optimization but for the future we would want to tweak our model accordingly to refine the overall predictive capacity of our model.
+Some limitations of our analysis includes that diease is a large cause of death besides car accidents(<span class="citeproc-not-found" data-reference-id="facts">**???**</span>
++ statistics: mortality risk | iii\_2020).

 # References